“Children, it’s almost time to go home. Please write down your homework, put your books away, and line up at the door.”

-According to researchers from Durham University, who surveyed over three thousand children, children who underachieve at school may just have poor working memory rather than low intelligence.
-They found that ten percent of schoolchildren across all age ranges suffer from poor working memory seriously affecting their learning.
+According to researchers from Durham University, who surveyed over three thousand children, children who underachieve at school may have poor working memory rather than low intelligence.
+They found that ten percent of schoolchildren across all age ranges suffer from poor working memory, seriously affecting their learning.

 Chances are you have used a mnemonic device in the past.
 Do you remember that “A rat in the house might eat the ice cream?”
 If so, then you will recall that by memorizing the sentence, you also remember how to spell the word “arithmetic.”

 There are a variety of mnemonic techniques, including keywords, pegwords, acronyms, loci methods, spelling mnemonics, phonetic mnemonics, number-sound mnemonics, and Japanese “Yodai” methods.
 An example of an acronym is to remember the word HOMES to recall the names of the Great Lakes: Huron, Ontario, Michigan, Erie, and Superior.
-The purpose of number-sound mnemonics is to recall strings of numbers, such as telephone numbers, addresses, locker combinations or historical dates.
+The purpose of number-sound mnemonics is to recall strings of numbers, such as telephone numbers, addresses, locker combinations, or historical dates.
 To use them, learners must first learn the number-sound relationships: 0=s; 1=t; 2=n; 3=m; 4=r; 5=l; 6=sh, ch, or soft g, 7=k, hard c, or hard g; 8=f or v; and 9=p.
-To remember the date 1439, for example, the learner uses the associated consonant sounds, t, r, m and p, and will insert vowels to create a meaningful word or words.
+To remember the date 1439, for example, the learner uses the associated consonant sounds, t, r, m. and p, and will insert vowels to create a meaningful word or words.
 In this case, the word “tramp” can be used.
-Spelling mnemonics is intended to help us remember the spelling of words.
-In order to remember that the word “cemetery” is spelled with three e’s, for example, one can picture a lady screaming ‘E-E-E’ as she walks past the cemetery.
+Spelling mnemonics intend to help us remember the spelling of words.
+To remember that the word “cemetery” is spelled with three e’s, for example, one can picture a lady screaming ‘E-E-E’ as she walks past the cemetery.

 It should be noted that there are at least two problems in teaching mnemonics to children with learning challenges.
 The first problem is that it overlooks the sequential fashion of learning.
 Mnemonics instruction is, to a large extent, instruction in memory techniques, which should be taught only after the skill of memory has been learned.
 It can be compared to a child being taught soccer tactics, such as the “wall pass,” while he has not yet adequately mastered the skill of passing the ball.
 As stated in Knowabout Soccer, “No matter how good your passing technique, if the quality of your passing is poor, your technique will not be effective.”
 The second problem is that by teaching the child to use memory crutches, the result is that, “on more complex applications, generalization attempts [are] less successful.”